beet-software/dorm/README.md

 other backend features remain the responsibility of the database, service, or native client.

-This boundary is intentional. dORM does not turn different backends into one identical database.
+This boundary is intentional: dORM does not turn different backends into one identical database.
 It gives recurring application operations a common home while allowing native code to remain available when the backend needs more expressiveness.